 6.1 Physical non-synchronized random access procedure

 From the physical layer perspective, the L1 random access procedure encompasses the transmission of random access preamble and random access response.
-The remaining messages are scheduled for transmission by the higher layer on the shared data channel and are not considered part of the L1 random access procedure. random access channel occupies 6 resource blocks in a subframe or set of consecutive subframes reserved for random access preamble transmissions.
+The remaining messages are scheduled for transmission by the higher layer on the shared data channel and are not considered part of the L1 random access procedure.
+In a LTE cell, a random access channel occupies 6 resource blocks in a subframe or set of consecutive subframes reserved for random access preamble transmissions.
+In a MF cell, a random access channel for UE preamble transmission occupies 10 resource blocks with uplink resource allocation type 3 described in section 8.1.4 in a subframe for random access preamble transmissions.
 The eNodeB is not prohibited from scheduling data in the resource blocks reserved for random access channel preamble transmission.

 A UE is not expected to be configured with PRACH on a LAA SCell.